xrettle/WFGY/TensionUniverse/BlackHole/Q105_prediction_of_systemic_crashes.md

     * limits of prediction

   * Counterfactual worlds are well defined at the effective layer, but no full case study has been embedded here.

+These verification level labels are intended to align with the TU charters listed in the footer, in particular the Effective Layer Charter, the Encoding and Fairness Charter, and the Tension Scale Charter.

 ### 9.2 Next measurable steps toward E2